AIR-DISCOVER/ICRA-RM-Sim2Real/tutorial-RMUS-EP.md

  * /arm_position [geometry_msgs/Pose] 1 subscriber
  * /cmd_position [geometry_msgs/Twist] 1 subscriber

-The topics below is dedicated for debugging, will not be valid in the challenge evaluation mode both for simulation and real:
+The topics below are dedicated to debugging, and will not be valid in the challenge evaluation mode both for simulation and real:

 Published topics:
  * /image_view_depth/parameter_descriptions [dynamic_reconfigure/ConfigDescription] 1 publisher